-- Stacking & tracking: what has been said and done already?
+Stacking & tracking: what has been said and done already?
 What needs further elaboration?
-Who or what is next in line? - Balancing & encouraging: are all people, opinions and tasks given the exposition and relevance they deserve?
-Which elements dominate too much, which elements need more support? - Listening &asking:use deep/active listening to distill the true intention of what people are saying.
+Who or what is next in line?
+Balancing & encouraging: are all people, opinions and tasks given the exposition and relevance they deserve?
+Which elements dominate too much, which elements need more support?

+Listening & asking: use deep/active listening to distill the true intention of what people are saying.
 Use powerful questions to support the people in discovering and expressing new aspects and to take decisions.
-Use open-ended questions to encourage people to produce qualitative content, use close-ended questions to support the group in creating clarity and taking decisions. - Suggesting & problem solving: using your helicopter-view and responsibility for the process as a facilitator, feel free to make suggestions to the group concerning how to proceed in the most beneficial way (if you feel the group needs it). - Presenting, explaining and instructing:if necessary, provide clear instructions and explanations on the process, and be ready to also present content, for example to spark off a discussion - Mirroring, summarizing, paraphrasing, and probing for understanding: not everybody is good at expressing clearly an idea or opinion.
-Also, discussions and processes can become complex and unclear along the way.
-Support the group by proposing regular concise and clear summaries.
-Act as a personified mirror for what is happening in the group.
+Use open-ended questions to encourage people to produce qualitative content, use close-ended questions to support the group in creating clarity and taking decisions.

+Suggesting & problem solving: using your helicopter-view and responsibility for the process as a facilitator, feel free to make suggestions to the group concerning how to proceed in the most beneficial way (if you feel the group needs it).

+Presenting, explaining and instructing: If necessary, provide clear instructions and explanations on the process, and be ready to also present content, for example to spark off a discussion

-- Identifying common grounds & targeting consensus: what seems to be the minimum common denominator in the group?
+Identifying common grounds & targeting consensus: what seems to be the minimum common denominator in the group?
 If there are conflicts or contradictions, could it be transformed or reframed into a win-win situation?
 How can the group purpose be reached consensually?
-How can you support decision-making processes? - Creating and holding space: ensure an environment that is appropriate and beneficial for the group purpose, and ideally also for each individual.
-This can include the physical environment, the materials provided, online environment, and of course atmospheric/emotional elements, conflict management and group dynamics, and safety. - Silence & listening for the unsaid: do not be afraid of silence, use it consciously and allow for it if needed.
-Also, sometimes there is an "elephant in the room" that nobody mentions but it clearly influences the process, if you feel that relevant things have not been said or worked on (yet), draw the group's attention to it and dig deep. - Timekeeping & logistics: make sure the frame conditions and resources for the group process are appropriate, and support the group in using them in the most beneficial way - Monitoring the level of energy& steering the tempo: how much energy is left in the group?
+How can you support decision-making processes?

+Creating and holding space: ensure an environment that is appropriate and beneficial for the group purpose, and ideally also for each individual.
+This can include the physical environment, the materials provided, online environment, and of course atmospheric/emotional elements, conflict management and group dynamics, and safety.

+Silence & listening for the unsaid: do not be afraid of silence, use it consciously and allow for it if needed.
+Also, sometimes there is • an "elephant in the room" that nobody mentions but it clearly influences the process, if you feel that relevant things have not been said or worked on (yet), draw the group's attention to it and dig deep.

+Timekeeping & logistics: make sure the frame conditions and resources for the group process are appropriate, and support the group in using them in the most beneficial way

+Monitoring the level of energy& steering the tempo: how much energy is left in the group?
 What is the best way to proceed in order to reach the group purpose with the current emotional and physical status of the group?
-What tempo and what level of lightness versus "digging deep" is appropriate? - Empathy: put yourself into the shoes of the different individuals in the group to understand their needs and status.
+What tempo and what level of lightness versus "digging deep" is appropriate?

+Empathy: put yourself into the shoes of the different individuals in the group to understand their needs and status.